Boson Stars Hosting Black Holes: Boson star density profile around black holes

 Having determined the profile $f(y)$ for a given $(f_1,\bar{\chi})$, this equation allows us to determine the normalization constant $n_0$.
 We then obtain the true ratio between the black hole and boson star masses, $\kappa$, from \eqref{eq:f1}.
-This gives the density profile of the boson star hosting a black hole through \eqref{eq:scaled_density}, depending on the two parameters $\chi$ and $\kappa$ defined in \eqref{eq:chi} and \eqref{eq:n1} respectively.
+This gives the density profile of the boson star hosting a black hole through \eqref{eq:scaled_density}, depending on the two parameters $\chi$ and $\kappa$ defined in \eqref{eq:chi} and \eqref{eq:n1}, respectively.
 The latter two are derived from the combination of model parameters $(m,\lambda,M,M_{\rm BH})$, which, when specified, uniquely determine the density profile.
 Examples of the density profiles are given in Fig.~\ref{fig:density_profile_eg} for fixed black hole and DM masses.
 Increasing the ratio $\kappa$ (or reducing the boson star mass $M$) increases the central density, while shrinking the radius of the boson star.
 On the other hand, attractive (repulsive) interactions result in a larger (smaller) central density and a more (less) compact boson star.
+Finally, we note that incorporating relativistic effects can result in a larger central density, as discussed in Appendix~\ref{app:comparison}.